Martin Fleming

 Martin Fleming (born March 19, 1953) is an American economist and business executive.
+He is a Research Scientist at MIT's FutureTech Lab and a Fellow of The Productivity Institute, the UK research organization.
 From 2010 until 2019, he served as both IBM's Chief Economist and Chief Analytics Officer.

-His first book, Breakthrough: A Growth Revolution, will be published in October 2022 by Business Expert Press.
+His first book, Breakthrough: A Growth Revolution was published in October 2022 by Business Expert Press.

 Early life and education

 Fleming was born in Lowell, Massachusetts.
-He graduated in 1974 from the University of Massachusetts, Lowell with a Bachelor of Science degree in Mathematics.
-Fleming earned a Master of Arts degree in Economics from Tufts University in 1976, and in 1980 he completed a Ph.D. in Economics.
+He graduated in 1974 from the University of Massachusetts, Lowell with a Bachelor of Science degree in mathematics.
+Fleming earned a Master of Arts degree in economics from Tufts University in 1976, and in 1980 he completed a Ph.D. in economics.

 Career

 Fleming began his career as a research assistant at the Alfred P. Sloan School of Management at Massachusetts Institute of Technology.
-In 1986, he joined the publishing company Cahners Business Information, which later became Reed-Elsevier, Inc., and where, in 1991, he was named Vice President, Strategy.
+In 1986, he joined the publishing company Cahners Business Information, which later became Reed-Elsevier, Inc., and where, in 1991, he was named vice president, Strategy.
 In 1996 he became a principal economic consultant at Abt Associates in Cambridge, Massachusetts.